okq550/TransactionalEmails-Microservice/README.md

 **Feel free to change the third party credentials in .env file.
 **Play with the isActive flag to enable/disable a channel.

+**NOTE: Emails sent through sendGrid are being processed for a long time in the mail service provider side.
+May there are some constrains which cause this.
+Please try MailJet as first.
 Thanks.